soerenengels/kirby-steady/README.md

       'token' => '...',

       // OPTIONAL
-      // change to true, if you want to use login, paywall, sticky button or adblock detection
+      // Change to true, if you want to use login button, paywall, floating button or adblock detection.
-      // if true, you also need to add the Steady::widget() to your websites head 'widget' => false,
+      // If set to true, you also need to add the snippet('components/steady/widget') to your websites head 'widget' => false,
       // If you want to, you can change the name of the cache, where the api requests will be saved
       // Default: 'steady-api'